mortalis13/DoubleCommander-Rebuild-OLD/README.md

 - initialized the filter with the * symbol by default
 - redesigned Calculate space dialog with larger font, non-modal type and Copy button
 - select files with current extension is extended to select all folders when used on a folder
+- when copying folders that already exist always 'Merge All'

 ## Build